josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 the pool gets smaller.
 A workshop participant said that they had heard stories that NomComs did not know what to look for when appointing someone to the IAOC.
+One participant followed up to say that in their experience, NomComs have looked for someone to clearly represent the IETF community, to act as a balance against the institutional appointees.
+This participant noted that This goal is probably in contrast to finding a good chair.

 Participants noted that the ex officios bring much knowledge to the IAOC and they need to be participants, but they don't have the